The Information Systems exam covers material that is usually taught in an intro-level business course.

 Knowledge and Skills Required

-Questions on the Information Systems examination require candidates to demonstrate knowledge of the following content.
+Questions on the Information Systems exam require test takers to demonstrate knowledge of the following content.
 The percentages next to each main topic indicate the approximate percentage of exam questions on that topic.

-- Productivity software (word processing, spreadsheet, presentation package, end-user database package)
+- Productivity software (word processing, spreadsheet, presentation package, database package, suites)

-- Office systems (email, conferencing, collaborative work, document imaging, system resources)
+- Office systems (email, conferencing, collaborative work, document imaging/OCR, system resources, voice recognition systems)

 Internet and World Wide Web (15%)

-- Web browsers (URLs, protocols, standards, history, cookies, resource allocation)
+- Web browsers (URLs, standards, history, cookies, resource allocation, functionality)

 - Website development (analysis, design, functionality, accessibility)